- Sphere Engine overview

 - FAQ

-Each submission is executed in steps called stages.
+Each project execution is executed in steps called stages.
 The purpose of such division is a logical separation of distinct procedures and, as an effect, clear and straightforward feedback.

 The following stages are consecutively performed during the submission execution: